Narayana108/vedic_knowledge/SSSP/sadhana.md

 4. Prapatti (surrender to the Lord/devotion)

 Devotion and self-surrender to God as Shri Radha Krsna.
 This method of attaining Salvation, known as Prapatti Sadhana, contains elements of all the other means, and is most importantly, available to all.
 Men, women, all classes and castes (or non-castes) are permitted to seek liberation through this, **the most important Sadhana**.
 It is referred to as Sadhana (or Apara) Bhakti – devotion through regulations.
-This in turn leads to Para Bhakti – the highest devotion characterised by Madhurya Rasa – the sweet emotions of devotion experienced by those perfected in Sadhana Bhakti.
+This in turn leads to Para Bhakti – the highest devotion characterized by Madhurya Rasa – the sweet emotions of devotion experienced by those perfected in Sadhana Bhakti.

-Prapatti is in no way inferior to the other methods, even though its available to all grades and types of people.
+Prapatti is in no way inferior to the other methods, even though it's available to all grades and types of people.

 Within Prapatti **Naam Jap** the chanting of Radha Krishna's names is required, and is the main sadhana.